 The USA has thousands of scenic day hikes and epic long distance hikes carving through national parks, state parks, forests, deserts, volcanoes and mountain ranges.
 But there’s a collection of notable hiking trails in the US that stand out above the rest for being especially beautiful or uniquely adventurous.

-In this guide, we show you 50 top rated hiking trails from around the US to add to your bucket list.
+In this guide we show you 50 top rated hiking trails from around the US to add to your bucket list, based on the hikes we’ve done and the hikes we really want to do!

 Our US Hiking Experience

 Click the map below to activate.
-Zoom in and out, move around the map and find the locations of the 50 best hikes to visit in the USA included in this guide.
+Zoom in and out, move around the map and find the locations of the trails included in this guide.

 Map key: